 Speaking of meeting customers where they are, messaging has the highest customer satisfaction score of any support channel, with a CSAT of 98%.

 Messaging has the highest customer satisfaction score of any support channel.

-Messaging is fast, personal, convenient and secure.
-With that in mind, it may not be surprising that Champion organisations are more likely to have embraced messaging channels, including SMS, Facebook Messenger, WhatsApp and embedded messaging.
+Live chat is fast, personal, convenient and secure.
+With that in mind, it may not be surprising that Champion organisations are more likely to have embraced communication channels including SMS, Facebook Messenger, WhatsApp and embedded messaging.

 6. Offer self-service